Logicademy/PYNQ-SoC-Builder/README.md

 - Performs synthesis, implementation and bitstream generation
 - Generates Jupyter Notebook project based on provided test plan

-PYNQ SoC Builder is compatible with Vivado 2019.1 and 2023.2.
-Versions in between may work, but are untested.
+PYNQ SoC Builder is compatible with Vivado 2023.2 and 2024.1.
+Other versions may work, but are untested.

 ## Installation